skythebro/SkanksAIO/README.md

-# ☁ SkanksAIO - Gloomrot Update
+# ☁ SkanksAIO - 1.0 update
 Forked from [phillipsOG](https://github.com/phillipsOG/SkanksAIO) and updated to gloomrot, now also updated to 1.0.
+The interactive map now also has the new 1.0 appearance so Ignore the images here those are outdated

 A V-Rising mod that connects your server to discord and a webserver plus some extra stuff.
 Please report any issues [here](https://github.com/skythebro/SkanksAIO/issues).

-* Now also has discord to ingame chat support

 ## Installation
 * Extract and put the **_SkanksAIO_** folder into your `(Vrising Server)\BepInEx\plugins folder.`